Is all your foreign income tax free if you live in Georgia? To answer simply: no.

-Doing nothing and continuing to earn income as a Natural Person is still the worst possible strategy.
+Doing nothing and continuing to earn income as a Natural Person is the worst possible strategy.

 Instead, you should consider registering a company (an LLC), and transferring your income there.

-After all, incorporating here is super quick (usually 1-2 business days) and very cheap (less than $400 altogether, including professional help and much of the process done for you).
+After all, incorporating here is a super quick process (usually 1-2 business days) and very cheap (less than $400 altogether, including professional help), and much of the process done for you.

 In short, Georgia employs the “Estonian model” of business taxation, which means that your profits are only taxed when paid out (some rare exceptions apply), and re-invested profits are free from taxation.

-In practice, this means that any cash that you invest into assets, into growing your business or indeed just keep in your company’s bank account as cash, will be completely tax-free.
-In case of investments, for example, your investment principle will be much larger as you can defer your tax indefinitely.
+In practice, this means that any cash that you invest into assets, into growing your business, or indeed just keep in your company’s bank account as cash, will all be completely tax-free.
+In the case of investments, for example, your investment principle will be much larger as you can defer your tax indefinitely.

 As a Natural Person, all of your business income will be subject to 20% taxation, without the ability to deduct any expenses.

 An LLC, on the other hand, can deduct nearly all business-related expenses and not pay tax on that amount.
 Are you engaging in business travel?
 Using a part of your home as your office?
 Paying for online services?
-All of that would likely qualify as a legitimate business expense.
+All of that would likely qualify as legitimate business expenses.

 Limited Liability & Protection

-As its very nature, an LLC (short for Limited Liability Company) provides you with, well, limited liability 🙂
+As its very nature implies, an LLC (short for Limited Liability Company) provides you with limited liability.

-That means, in a nutshell, that should a client, a supplier, a partner, or anyone else sue your business and win, their claim will only be to the assets of the company, and nothing more.
+This means that should a client, a supplier, a partner, or anyone else sue your business and win, their claim will only be toward the assets of your company, and nothing more.

-In case of operating as a Natural Person, however, the claim will be towards all of the assets that you own, anywhere in the world.
+However, in the case of operating as a Natural Person, their claim will be towards all of the assets that you own, anywhere in the world.

 That’s something that will make a bigger difference to some than to others, but “better safe than sorry” is an excellent mantra to abide by in any case.

-If you’re an expat in Tbilisi, Georgia who’s spent long enough time here to trigger tax residency and whose income originates in any part from doing any work or providing any services (including managing a company that does this), then the odds are incredibly high that your income will be subject to full 20% taxation.
+If you’re an expat in Tbilisi, Georgia, who’s spent long enough time here to trigger tax residency and whose income originates in any part from doing any work or providing any services (including managing a company that does this), then the odds are incredibly high that your income will be subject to the full 20% taxation rate.

 That tax burden can be reduced significantly, but you’ll need to act fast as nothing can be done retroactively for income already generated.

-At ExpatHub, we aim to provide as much information as possible for people choosing the DIY-approach, but if you’d like your tax affairs to be handled by a professional, we invite you to our limited-time offer of a no-obligation, free-of-charge, 30-minute tax consultation.
+At ExpatHub, we aim to provide as much information as possible for people choosing the DIY-approach, but if you’d like your tax affairs to be handled by a professional, we invite you to a no-obligation, free-of-charge, 30-minute tax consultation.